 OAFC & OACT welcome the opportunity to address whistle blowing concerns as early as possible - you should not attempt to investigate your concerns yourself.
 We hope that you feel that you can raise such concerns promptly with your line manager.
 However, we appreciate that doing so is not always easy, if you have concerns and would like some confidential advice on whether and how to raise this, you can call the Employee Assistance Programme at the The FA Group.
-Any safeguarding incidents you can email safeguarding@oact.org.uk, safeguarding@manchesterfa.com or contact NSPCC helpline 0808 800 5000.
+Any safeguarding incidents you can email safeguarding@oact.org.uk, safeguarding@oldhamathletic.co.uk or safeguarding@manchesterfa.com or contact NSPCC helpline 0808 800 5000.

-It may not be appropriate for a whistle blowing concern to be raised with your director or line manager (eg if that director or manager is the object of the concern).
+It may not be appropriate for a whistle blowing concern to be raised with your director or line manager (e.g., if that director or manager is the object of the concern).
 In these circumstances, you should discuss the concern with one of the following:

-The person to whom the individual reports and or the CEO.
+The person to whom the individual reports and Chief Executive, Head Community or Academy Manager.

-For more guidance please see our Whistle blowing policy.
+For more guidance, please see our Whistle blowing policy.